harrycresswell/harry/content/page/ecommerce.md

 This timeframe is largely dependent on how far along you are with the content for the website, and how clear you are about what you want to achieve from the project.

-Creating content for your website is often the most time-consuming part.
+Creating content for a website is often the most time-consuming part.
 This includes writing copy for pages (about page, delivery and returns, privacy policy, etc), photographing products and organising initial imagery for launch.

 If you already have content for you website that’s great, we should be able to complete the project within this timeframe.